-Basis of Accounting - The financial statements in accordance with policies prescribed or permitted by the Kentucky Public Service Commission and the United States Department of Agriculture, Rural Utilities Service ("RUS"), which conform with accounting principles generally accepted in the United States of America ("U.S. GAAP") in all material respects.
+Basis of Accounting - The financial statements in accordance with policies prescribed or permitted by the Kentucky Public Service Commission and RUS, which conform with accounting principles generally accepted in the United States of America ("U.S. GAAP") in all material respects.
 As a rate-regulated entity, the Cooperative's financial statements reflect actions of regulators that result in the recording of revenues and expenses in different time periods than enterprises that are not rate-regulated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 980, Regulated Operations.
 The significant accounting policies are described below to enhance the usefulness of the financial statements to the reader.